Table of contents

 FinTech — the glue that’ll hold it all together

 Once the playground is built, players will flock.
 Similarly, once the government builds the Agri Stack, players will emerge in segments such as G2F, G2B, B2F, and B2B.
-However, the spirit of the game is what will bring the crowds in.
+But what really brings the crowds in is the spirit of the game.
 Likewise, credit is what will oil the wheels of agro commerce.
 The onus is upon Agri FinTechs to incentivise the forces that are at play to shape the future of Indian farming.